openxc/rearview-camera/README.md

 devices, you can make an aftermarket system relatively inexpensively.

-**Disclaimer** This application is intended to be used with a display device that has a fixed, preferably permanent location in the vehicle.
-For example, mounted on the dash.
+**Disclaimer** This application is intended to be used with a display device that has a fixed, preferably permanent location in the vehicle (mounted on the dashboard, for example).
 Never mount anything on the dash such that the driver's view is impeded.
 While the rearview camera application may help increase visibility, the OpenXC platform does not make any claims of a safety benefit.
-This application is inteded as a proof-of-concept.
+This application is intended as a proof-of-concept.

 ## Dependencies